Policy for handling unreasonable or unreasonably persistent complainants

 - Refusal to cooperate with the complaints investigation process whilst still wishing for their complaint to be resolved.

-- Refusal to accept the difficulty of verifying events and facts after a significant period of time has passed.
+- Refusal to accept the difficulty of verifying events and facts after a significant period has passed.

 - Refusal to accept information provided without providing good reasons why the information should be refused.